 - Prayer, ritual and sangha for guidance, community/service, compassion, love and self-worth, and celebration.

-Bhakti flow is a vinyasa style that synchronizes movement with breath.
+Vinyasa flow synchronizes movement with breath.
 The purpose of linking breath with movement (or stillness) is to calm and quiet the mind while creating space to open the body.

 Vinyasa yoga generates internal heat and stokes agni – or digestive – fire that helps detoxify and cleanse the body, removing impurities.
 If our internal fire is strong and are mind is calm, we are better able to adapt to life’s challenges.